Gretna Public Schools: 2026 Guide for Omaha-Area Families

 Area What You'll Find Price Range

-Gretna City Core Mix of established and newer homes, walkable to amenities $300K–$500K
+Gretna City Core Mix of established and newer homes, closest to downtown Gretna $300K–$500K

-Aspen Creek / West Gretna Newer community feel, young families, planned development $400K–$700K+
+Aspen Creek / West Gretna Newer community feel, young families, planned development — Falling Waters area; wider lots $400K–$700K+

 Commute from Gretna